StevenWInfo/haskell-soda/README.md

 ###Tips

-- Since it's somewhat annoying to put type declerations for `Column` values inline, I recommend defining constants for all of the columns that you are going to use in one batch, and then just using those throughout your code.
+- Since it's somewhat annoying to put type declarations for `Column` values inline, I recommend defining constants for all of the columns that you are going to use in one batch, and then just using those throughout your code.

 - To reduce some of the boilerplate, I recommend making some small functions that combine some of the constructors and other necessary parts.
 I didn't add these to the library because there could potentially be a lot of them, and it would have been a lot of memorization to use, but they are simple enough to make when they are needed.
 Similarly, for some of the longer names you can create some shorter constants or function names.

-- If you can, I actually recommend you *don't* use OverloadedStrings in the same file as queries are being built because sometimes the compiler gets confused with strings and this library.
+- I actually recommend you *don't* use OverloadedStrings in the same file as queries are being built because sometimes the compiler gets confused with strings and this library.

-- Never forget three of the most functions in functional programming: map, fold, and filter!
+- Never forget three of the most useful functions in functional programming: map, fold, and filter!
 If you'd like to do something like create a `MultiPoint` with tuples instead of points, or if you'd like a whole bunch of numbers to be `SodaNum`, then these three functions can make things much more simple and concise.

 ####Common mistakes